 The Shangri La is perfectly located on Mody Rd, a 50 metre walk to East TST station to get the train, this then gets you pretty much anywhere in town including some of the famous tourist attractions including the Victoria Peak Tram where at the top you will enjoy amazing views over Victoria Harbour.
 Its also a 10 minute walk to Nathan Rd, the main road of Kowloon and were most of the major shopping places are.
 There are so many great things you must do in Hong Kong and many are in the TST area or easily accessible from the train system.

 The facilities at the hotel are great, there is a day spa, a health and fitness centre.
 We had to check out in the morning but our flight was late that night.
 The concierge organised storing our bags for the day while were went out exploring.
 We returned that afternoon and collected our bags and went to the health and fitness centre and got showered and cleaned up for our flights.

 Ringo was on duty when we were leaving and he organised a limousine to take us to the airport.
 He even called ahead to the airport and had porters waiting for us so that we didn’t have to wheel our own bags.
 He really did make us feel like royalty.
 I suppose thats why its a 5*star hotel.

 When I went back to Hong Kong last year, I took my family to the Shangri La to meet Ringo.
 If he didn’t remember me he sure didn’t show it!
-We spent 5 days at the Shangri La Tanjung Aru in Kota Kinabalu last year, you can read about it here.
-While it was beautiful and the staff were amazing it wasn’t quite like my visit Shangri La experience and I think that was because of Ringo.
+We spent 5 days at the Shangri La Tanjung Aru in Kota Kinabalu last year, while it was beautiful and the staff were amazing, it wasn’t quite like my visit Shangri La experience and I think that was because of Ringo.
 He definitely adds to making it one of the best hotels in Kowloon.